Gambling Therapy For Lasting Change and Well-Being

 Nearly 10 million Americans have a gambling addiction.
-In most states, gambling is legal, which makes it easy for people to justify their behaviors.
-However, gambling and co-occurring mental health disorders such as depression are closely linked.
-Gambling rehab focuses on changing unhealthy behaviors while treating co-occurring disorders.
+In most states, gambling is legal, which makes it easy for people to justify their behavior.
+But gambling and co-occurring mental health disorders such as depression are closely linked.
+Gambling therapy focuses on changing unhealthy behaviors while treating co-occurring disorders.

 Gambling is when a person takes the risk of losing money or belongings in a game or bet.
 Whether buying a lottery ticket or betting on a football game, most people gamble occasionally.
-But, it is important to be a responsible gambler and know when to stop.
+But it’s important to be a responsible gambler and know when to stop.

 There are two types of gambling:

-- Chance-based gambling – the results are random, people can not influence the win or loss, the odds are equal for everyone, examples include lottery tickets, bingo, and gaming machines.
+- Chance-based gambling – The results are random, people cannot influence the win or loss, and the odds are equal for everyone.
+Examples include lottery tickets, bingo, and gaming machines.

-- Skill-based gambling – a person’s ability or skill can influence a win or loss; odds of winning are not the same for everyone; examples include betting on races and playing poker or blackjack.
+- Skill-based gambling – A person’s ability or skill can influence a win or loss, and the odds of winning are not the same for everyone.
+Examples include betting on races and playing poker or blackjack.

 Gambling has become an addiction when gambling goes from having harmless fun to an unhealthy obsession with serious consequences.
-Without gambling addiction rehab, it can negatively affect finances, relationships, and other aspects of life.
+Without gambling therapy, the gambling problem will continue to negatively affect finances, relationships, and other aspects of life.

 Gambling addiction is an impulse-control disorder.
-Compulsive gamblers, for example, will gamble whether they are broke or have money and regardless of the consequences for themselves and their loved ones.
+Compulsive gamblers, for example, will gamble whether they are broke or have money and regardless of the consequences to themselves or their loved ones.